-If other items of business are properly brought before the Meeting, you or your proxyholder can vote on such matters.
+If other items of business are properly brought before the Meeting, holders of Common Shares or their proxyholders can vote on such matters.
 Management is not aware of any other items of business to be considered.

 STATEMENT OF EXECUTIVE COMPENSATION